Samsung Galaxy Fold: introducing the foldable phone

 Samsung also previewed the S10, which will cost up to $2599 in its Plus model - making it the most expensive phone the Korean company has ever sold in NZ - if still shy of Apple's $2799 iPhone X.

-The S10 features include 1 terabyte of onboard storage and a ceramic back that can double as a wireless power charger for a Samsung watch via the new PowerShare feature.
+The S10 features include 1 terabyte of onboard storage and a ceramic back that can double as a wireless power charger for a Samsung Watch or the company's new wireless earbuds via the new PowerShare feature.

 Samsung pushes the fact the new S10 models and the coming Fold all support 5G - the faster mobile technology that will replace today's 4G mobile networks.